Autonomous county

 Autonomous counties (自治县) and autonomous banners (自治旗) are county-level autonomous administrative divisions of China.
-The two are essentially identical except in name.
+Autonomous counties tend to have a large number of ethnic minority citizens compared to ordinary counties (if not an outright majority), or are the historic home of a significant minority population.

 There are 117 autonomous counties and three autonomous banners.
 The latter are found in Inner Mongolia Autonomous Region and the former are found everywhere else.